 While driving while intoxicated (DWI) is a crime commonly associated with drunk driving and people being under the influence of alcohol, it is important to understand that law enforcement in Texas can arrest a person when they believe an alleged offender was operating under the influence of a controlled substance.
 Unlike alcohol-related DWI offenses involving “per se” (Latin for “by itself”) violations when alleged offenders have blood or breath alcohol concentrations (BACs) of 0.08 or more, controlled substance-related DWIs have no per se limits.

 Were you or your loved one recently arrested for a controlled substance DWI in the greater Fort Worth area?
-You are not going to want to waste any time in getting yourself legal counsel.
+You are not going to want to waste any time getting yourself, legal counsel.

-The Law Offices of Richard C. McConathy regularly handles a wide variety of DWI cases, including offenses involving all kinds of controlled substances.
-Call (817) 422-5350 or contact us online to take advantage of a free consultation.
+The Law Offices of Richard C. McConathy regularly handle a wide variety of DWI cases, including offenses involving all kinds of controlled substances.
+Call (817) 422-5350 or contact us online to take advantage of a consultation.

 Texas Penal Code § 49.04 is the state DWI law and it applies to all drunk and drugged driving offenses.
 A controlled substance-related DWI offense will have the same criminal penalties as an alcohol-related DWI crime.

 Common kinds of DWIs involving controlled substances include: